DeloitteAU/webpack-config/readme.md

 ## To do

+- Add the fast version of source maps for development
 - Add the necessary packages for React and Vue.js
 - Add linting tools, but make sure they only run on build, not watch
 - Publish to npm